tim-rayner/dream-drive/SECURE_AUTH_SETUP.md

-# 🔐 SECURE SUPABASE AUTH SETUP FOR DREAMDRIVE
+# 🔐 SECURE SUPABASE AUTH SETUP FOR DRIVEDREAM

-This document outlines the secure authentication implementation using HTTPOnly cookies for DreamDrive.
+This document outlines the secure authentication implementation using HTTPOnly cookies for DriveDream.

 ## ✅ Implementation Complete